Chloride: Reactions of chloride

 Chloride can be oxidized but not reduced.
 The first oxidation, as employed in the chlor-alkali process, is conversion to chlorine gas.
-Chlorine can be further oxidized to other oxides and oxyanions including hypochlorite (ClO^{−}, the active ingredient in chlorine bleach), chlorine dioxide (ClO_{2}), chlorate (ClO_{3}^{−}), and perchlorate (ClO_{4}^{−}).
+Chlorine can be further oxidized to other oxides and oxyanions including hypochlorite (ClO-, the active ingredient in chlorine bleach), chlorine dioxide (ClO2), chlorate (ClO_{3}−), and perchlorate (ClO_{4}−).

 In terms of its acid–base properties, chloride is a weak base as indicated by the negative value of the pK_{a} of hydrochloric acid.
 Chloride can be protonated by strong acids, such as sulfuric acid: